blankly-finance/blankly-docs/content/en/getting-started/why-blankly.md

 ### Traditionally

-Traditionally, your price events are tied down to your market orders of a specific ticker or strategy, but we want to change that
+Traditionally, your price events are tied to your market orders of a specific ticker or strategy, but we want to change that

 ### Using Blankly